The Story of Scout

 Nicole Swaleh is a photographer that specializes in Weddings and Portraits serving Northern California from San Francisco to Tahoe.
 She picked up a camera in 2011 and, with the help of great mentors, learned how to use it.
 Photography won her over, and she started photographing professionally in 2012 as a full-time second photographer and part-time lead photographer for weddings in St. Louis, MO, where she grew up.
 She moved out to California at the end of 2013, continuing in the field of photography and digital artistry.
 She is a wife and a mom and loves to spend her free time with her family exploring all of the beauty that California has to offer.

-COPYRIGHT: THIS ENTIRE SITE Ⓒ 2014-2018 GENNIFER ROSE.
+COPYRIGHT: THIS ENTIRE SITE Ⓒ 2014-2019 GENNIFER ROSE.
 ALL OF THE PHOTOGRAPHS AND COPY HEREIN, UNLESS OTHERWISE NOTED, ARE COPYRIGHTED BY THE PHOTOGRAPHERS AND AUTHORS.
 NO PART OF THIS SITE, OR ANY OF THE CONTENT CONTAINED HEREIN, MAY BE USED OR REPRODUCED IN ANY MANNER WHATSOEVER WITHOUT EXPRESS PERMISSION OF THE COPYRIGHT HOLDERS.
+THIS SITE CONTAINS AFFILIATE LINKS.
+ALL ETSY SHOP IMAGES ARE THE PROPERTY OF THE SHOP OWNER.